Partially Observable Multi-Agent Reinforcement Learning with Information Sharing

-For more detailed discussions, we refer to \cite{nayyar2013common}.} There are also works not requiring this assumption \citep{ouyang2016dynamic,tavafoghi2016stochastic}, {but under a different framework of finding \emph{perfect Bayesian equilibrium}}.
-We leave the study of developing computationally tractable approaches under this framework as our future work.
-Before proceeding with further analysis, {it is worth mentioning that all the examples introduced in \S\ref{sec:example} satisfy this assumption (see \cite{nayyar2013common} and also our \S\ref{subsec:finite_memory}).
+For more detailed discussions, we refer to \cite{nayyar2013common}.
+Before proceeding with further analysis, {we introduced some common examples in \Cref{sec:example} that satisfy this assumption (see \cite{nayyar2013common} and also \Cref{subsec:finite_memory}).

-With Assumption \ref{str_indi}, we are able to develop a planning algorithm (summarized in Algorithm \ref{alg:vi}) with the following time complexity.
+With Assumption \ref{str_indi}, we are able to develop the planning algorithm (summarized in Algorithm \ref{alg:vi}) with the following time complexity.
 The algorithm is based on \emph{value iteration} on the common information space, which runs in a backward way, enumerating all possible $c_h$ at each step $h$ and computing the corresponding equilibrium in the prescription space.
-Note that such a value-iteration algorithm has also been studied in \cite{nayyar2013common}, without analyzing its computation complexity.
-A detailed description of the algorithm is deferred to \S\ref{sec:alg_app_new}.
-We now establish the computation complexity of Algorithm \ref{alg:vi}.
+Note that a value-iteration algorithm for \emph{NE computation} was firstly also studied in \cite{nayyar2013common}, over the space of \emph{common-information-based beliefs} (instead of that of common information).
+By planning over the common-information space, we can establish its computational complexity, which was not established in \cite{nayyar2013common}, and enables a more efficient planning algorithm later by truncating the common information properly (cf. \Cref{sec:planning_ais}).
+We now establish the computational complexity of Algorithm \ref{alg:vi} more concretely.